Brendaoduor/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1.script displays confused smiley on the terminal 2.script displays the contents of a file /etc/passwd 3.script dsplays contents of two files concurrently
+1.script displays confused smiley on the terminal 2.script displays the contents of a file /etc/passwd 3.script dsplays contents of two files concurrently 4.script displays the last 4 lines of a file